How to Save Bash Output to File? [3 Practical Cases]

 EXPLANATION

-The a=$1 and b=$2 assign the first command line argument to the variable ‘a’ and the second argument to the variable b.
-The s=$(($a*$b)) calculates the multiplication of ‘a’ and ‘b’ by performing arithmetic expansion with the ‘$(())’ syntax.
+The code part, s=$(($a*$b)) calculates the multiplication of ‘a’ and ‘b’ by performing arithmetic expansion with the ‘$(())’ syntax.
 The result is assigned to the variable ‘s’.
-Afterward, the echo “Product of $a and $b is: $s” >> summation.txt line uses the ‘echo’ command to print a message with the values of ‘a’, ‘b’, and ‘s’.
-The Bash programmers use the double angel (‘>>’) operator to append the output to a file called “summation.txt”.
-If the file doesn’t exist, the program will create it.
+Afterwards, the echo "Product of $a and $b is: $s" >> summation.txt line uses the echo command to print a message with the values of ‘a’, ‘b’, and ‘s’.
+The ‘>>’ operator is used to append the output to a file called “summation.txt”.
+If the file does not exist, it will be created.

-Now, run the following command into the terminal to run the fileapp.sh bash script passing 2 and 5 as parameters.
+Now, run the following command into the terminal to run the fileapp.sh bash script passing 2 and 5 as parameters:

 bash fileapp.sh 2 5